hs-esslingen-it-security/hses-GeNESIS/README.md

 This will start a generation cycle with the [`example_config.json`](./hses_genesis/resources/example_config.json) file and save the outputs in `<hses_genesis/output/example_config/>`.
 During the generation, GeNESIS keeps you up to date about current processes and its general progress.

+## Tutorial
+We published a tutorial paper at the [Computation and Communication for Smart Systems Symposium (C2S3) 2025](https://www.hs-esslingen.de/informatik-und-informationstechnik/fakultaet/aktuelles/veranstaltungen/c2s3).
+The paper showcases the most relevant features of GeNESIS**v1.2** and provides instructions on how to utilize GeNESIS for simulations in ns-3 and OMNeT++.
+If you are interested in the simulation of network topologies generated with GeNESIS we refer to our paper available [here]().

 ## Execution
+With no additional arguments provided, GeNESIS will start a generation cycle using the example config located [here](./hses_genesis/resources/example_config.json).
-GeNESIS can be launched with several different arguments:
+However, GeNESIS can be launched with several optional, different arguments:
 ```
 optional arguments:
   -h, --help            show this help message and exit